jhn322/kometa-config/README.md

 ## Install

-This will install Plex meta manager using docker with a daily run schedule for collections, overlays and operations as three seperate containers from the compose file.
+This will install Plex meta manager using docker compose with a daily run schedule for collections, overlays and operations as three seperate containers.

 1. Download this repository.
 2. Rename folder to "Plex-meta-manager".